Daphne-Bohm/clone-lush/README.md

 ## Motivation

-Learning to use JQuery and Github.
+Learning to use Github.
+Programming a real life website.